Understanding Steel Imports in Australia with Kenter

 - Customs brokerage fees

-– Import Processing Charges and clearance fees
+- Import processing and clearance fees

 - Customs duties and biosecurity management fees